 Again, you can choose the 1-part Maxigro and use it for the whole growing period, but I would suggest buying the 2 parts of the powder for the best of your plants' growth.

-One word of caution is that you should not premix the powder nutrient, just place it into the reservoir; otherwise, you'll have the precipitate.
+One word of caution is that you should not premix the powder nutrient, just place it into the reservoir, then stir; otherwise, you'll have a precipitation problem.

 - Longer shelf life.